duanebester/converter/README.md

 assert(result === "Correct")
 ```

+> Currently, we allow for answers rounded to the nearest 10th to return `Correct`.

 ## Cutting a release

 To release a new version, we need to create a tag and push it.